 The Best 2 Year Degree Programs for Medical Careers While some medical careers in healthcare require extensive schooling and additional training, others can be obtained after completing a two-year degree program.
 Two-year medical degree programs can often be pursued at community colleges, junior colleges, technical colleges and universities.
 Regardless of the program, learners can expect…

 What do you want to become?

-Pharmacy Technician Description: Helps pharmacists dispense prescription medication to customers or other health professionals.
+Pharmacy Technician Job Description: Pharmacy Technicians help Pharmacists dispense prescription medication to customers or other health professionals

 How Long to Become a Pharmacy Technician: 8 to 9 months

 Pharmacy Technician Questions: High School Diploma or equivalent

 A Pharmacy Technician is a healthcare professional who is able to perform a number of pharmacy-related functions under the supervision and leadership of a licensed Pharmacist.
 Included in these functions, Pharmacy Techs can compound or mix some medications, call Family Physicians to have them authorize prescription refills and operate automated dispensing equipment.
 However, a Pharmacist must review all prescriptions before they are given to patients.
 Pharmacy Technicians should not be confused with the role of a Pharmacy Aide, which tends to encompass less responsibility.

 “Thus far my career as a Pharmacy Technician has been quite interesting, and I have learned so much from the hands on experience,” Lynn Price, CPhT, a Certified Pharmacy Technician in Michigan, explained.

 Pharmacy Aide vs Pharmacy Technician: The role of a Pharmacy Aide is similar to that of a Pharmacy Technician but has far less responsibilities.
 Whereas becoming a Pharmacy Technician requires on-site training or the completion of a state-approved program, becoming a Pharmacy Aide merely requires a high school diploma.